Records of prime ministers of the United Kingdom: PMs who served from (or later entered) the House of Lords

 Lord North succeeded to his father's peerage as the 2nd Earl of Guilford in 1790 after being in office.

-Alec Douglas-Home disclaimed his hereditary peerage as the 14th Earl of Home four days after coming to office in 1963 (under the Peerage Act of that year), giving up his seat in the Lords and subsequently sat in the Commons after succeeding in a by-election, pending which for 20 days he held office from neither House.
-He returned to the Lords when made life peer as Baron Home of the Hirsel in 1974.
+Alec Douglas-Home disclaimed his hereditary peerage as the 14th Earl of Home four days after coming to office in 1963 (under the Peerage Act of that year), giving up his seat in the Lords, and subsequently sat in the Commons after succeeding in a by-election, pending which for 20 days he held office from neither House.
+He returned to the Lords when made a life peer as Baron Home of the Hirsel in 1974.

-Eleven prime ministers have served their entire terms as Members of the House of Commons but were elevated to the House of Lords afterwards by being created peers.
+Thirteen prime ministers have served their entire terms as Members of the House of Commons but were elevated to the House of Lords afterwards by being created peers.